 The wheel is round.
 So it seems, guys.
 This is a fact of life for strollers, trolleys, vehicles and most of the ancient and modern means of land transportation.
 One wheel is just round, come on.
 That is: IT WAS.

-In a collaborative effort between Carnegie Mellon and the Defense Advanced Research Projects Agency (DARPA), a configurable “transformer” wheel was created.
-RWT (this is its name) can turn a wheel into a sled, or a track, while a vehicle is still in motion.
+In a collaborative effort between Carnegie Mellon and the Defense Advanced Research Projects Agency (DARPA), a configurable "transformer" wheel was created.
+The RWT (this is its name) can turn a wheel into a sled, or a track, while a vehicle is still in motion.

 With the push of a button and a few seconds, military vehicles are able to adapt to any terrain.

 Other program goals, according to the DARPA website, include reducing vehicle size and weight and increasing vehicle speed in "today's armored combat vehicles."
-These are generally very specialized and different vehicles used in desert or mountain regions: a configurable transformer wheel can make them more homogeneous, or even unify them, to reduce production and logistics costs.
+These are generally very specialized and different vehicles, used in desert or mountain regions: a configurable transformer wheel can make them more homogeneous, or even unify them, to reduce production and logistics costs.

 On April 19th this video showing a first test of the RWT was posted on YouTube.
-This is a demonstration only on a paved road and not on other terrains, but it gives a perfect idea.
+It is a demonstration only on a paved road and not on other terrains, but it gives a perfect idea.
 Other refinements have since increased the range of use of the configurable transformer wheel, and new tests on less fluid terrain will soon be shown before RWT is rolled out to operational military vehicles.
-Vehicles of the future that at this point do not announce themselves alone with their own intelligencebut also virtually unstoppable.
+Vehicles of the future that at this point do not just announce themselves with their own intelligencebut also virtually unstoppable.

 In addition to the configurable transformer wheel, other creations of the GXV-T program include technologies such as Multimodal extreme travel suspension, or METS.
 Having good suspension is key when traversing abnormal terrain, and METS gives the vehicle the ability to raise the wheels 30 inches or go down 42 inches.
 Each wheel can also be controlled separately, and this, combined with the RWT, makes it nearly impossible to get stuck.